-God is Sovereign.
-Nothing that happened to Job was outside of His purpose and will.
+God is sovereign.
+Nothing happened to Job outside of His purpose and will.

 Satan is at work against God’s people.

-God’s purposes and plans are not always revealed to us who live by faith through them.
+Presumably Job did not have an open lens into this heavenly exchange.
+God’s purposes and plans are not always revealed to us, us who live by faith through them.

 “In all this Job did not sin or charge God with wrong.”